rogerkibbe/simple-mistral-api-client/README.md

 3. **Interacting with the Web version:**
    -  A browser window will automatically open.
 If needed, the URL will be shown in the terminal like this:
    - `Bokeh app running at: http://localhost:5006/mistral_api_web`
    - Choose the model and start your conversation
+   - Feel free to change the model or parameters during your conversation
    - Quit the python process to exit

 ## Troubleshooting

-- Ensure that your Python version is 3.9 or higher.
+- Ensure that your Python version is 3.12 or higher.
 - Check if the API key is correctly entered in the `.env` file.
 - If you encounter any issues or exceptions, please refer to the error message for more details.